RogueDrones/Job_Tracker/codebase.md

 // Calculate duration before saving JobSchema.pre('save', function(next) {
-  if (this.startTime && this.endTime) {
+  // Update duration if start and end times are available if (this.startTime && this.endTime) {
     this.duration = Math.round((this.endTime - this.startTime) / (1000 * 60));
   }

-  this.updatedAt = Date.now();
+  // Update the updatedAt timestamp this.updatedAt = Date.now();

   next();
 });